-to preserve and speculate on days gone by
+books that preserve and speculate about days gone by

 Fighting Hitler from the North Jersey Suburbs